NetBSD/src/usr.bin/xlint/lint1/README.md

 ## Configurable diagnostic messages

-Whether lint prints a message and whether each message is an error or a warning depends on several things:
+Whether lint prints a message and whether each message is an error, a warning or just informational depends on several things:

 * The language level, with its possible values:
     * traditional C (`-t`)